coderstudio-dev/coolify/README.md

 ## ⚗️ Expertise Contributions

-Coolify is developed under the [Apache License](./LICENSE) and you can help to make it grow.
+CoderStudio is developed under the [Apache License](./LICENSE) and you can help to make it grow.
 Our community will be glad to have you on board!

-Learn how to contribute to Coolify as as ...
+Learn how to contribute to CoderStudio as as ...

 &rarr; [👩🏾‍💻 Software developer](./CONTRIBUTION.md)